fabric8io/fabric8/docs/forge.md

 * configure the DevOps configuration of a project via the [fabric8.yml file](fabric8YmlFile.html)
 * generate new integration or system tests for a project

+If you are inside a project try:

+    forge devops-edit

+to open the edit devops command which is a wizard that lets you configure the Docker and Fabric8 build metadata along with setting up the Jenkins workflow CD pipeline and linking the project to a team chat room and issue tracker.

 ### Kubernetes

 Before you run forge make sure your **KUBERNETES_MASTER** environment variable points to where OpenShift V3 is running.